-Item Number 4.
+Item Numbers 4. - 5.
 Name Change (Optional).
-A court can allow you to change your name when you are naturalized.
-Any name change you request on this application will not be final until you are naturalized by the court.
+A court can allow you to change your name when you naturalize.
+Any name change you request on this on this application will not be final until you are naturalized by the court.
 If you want the court to change your name at your naturalization oath ceremony, select "Yes" and complete this section.
 You do not need to request a name change if your name has changed through marriage, divorce, or other court order.